Sayakie/Hakase/docs/legal/privacy.md

 By using the Service, you are expressing your agreement to this Policy and the processing of your data, including your personal information in the manner provided in this Policy.
 If you do not agree to these terms, please do not use the Service.

 Your privacy is important to us.
-If you have any question or if you would like to bring a privacy concern to our attention, please contact us at legal@temp.gg.
+If you have any question or if you would like to bring a privacy concern to our attention, please contact us at [Hakase@Discord Support Server](https://discord.gg/mCNVD9WgNQ).
 An agent will handle your request shortly.

 ## Storage of data provided by users
 We collect information from you when you voluntarily provide such information, such as when you register for access to the Services or use certain Services.
 Information we collect may include but not be limited to: